We are always looking to add to the Songbirds Flock!

 Do I need to be able to read music?
 How will I learn the music?

 We generally work from lyric sheets rather than scores.
 Rosie sings a phrase to the choir and we sing it back to her, building up the parts until we’ve learned a whole song.

-Once you have joined, you will be added to our Facebook group, where you will be able to access our Dropbox link which is full of recordings to help you practice at home.
+Once you have joined, you will be added to a private Facebook group, where you will be able to access our Dropbox, full of recordings to practice at home.